 Dialogue to Action

-Generations of Jews and Palestinians from both sides of the Green Line, are given the tools to move from despair and distrust to dialogue into action, inspiring others and becoming peace multipliers
+Jews and Palestinians from both sides of the Green Line are given the tools to move from despair and distrust to dialogue and into action, inspiring others and becoming peace multipliers

-The School for Peace has created a world renowned unique approach to working with groups in conflict.
-Rather than focusing upon interpersonal relations between encounter participants, emphasis is placed upon how the two groups relate to one another.
+The School for Peace has created a world-renowned approach to working with groups in conflict.
+Rather than focusing upon interpersonal relations between encounter participants, workshops focus on inter-group relations.

-The Jewish and Palestinian participants meet to explore national and ethnic identity.
-They examine their interactions in the encounter, which represent a microcosm of relations in the larger society.
-With the help of Jewish and Arab facilitators, participants come to understand how their group’s preconceived attitudes affect how they relate to “the other”.
-This results in participants changing their perceptions and helps them take responsibility and action towards change.
+Jewish and Palestinian participants meet to explore national and ethnic identity.
+They self-examine their interactions in the encounter, which represent a microcosm of relations in the larger society.
+With the help of Jewish and Arab facilitators, participants come to understand how their group’s preconceived attitudes affect the encounter.
+Participants change their perceptions and take action towards change.

-The method differs from others as it recognizes the asymmetry in power relationships.
-It puts the conflict “on the table”, making it clear that participants have come together to address, discuss and negotiate real issues that affect the two people.
-In later phases, groups work together to identify common concerns and implement joint projects with the goal of creating change towards a more equal and just society.
+Our method differs from others as it engages the asymmetry in power dynamics.
+It puts the conflict “on the table," centering the encounter around real issues that affect the two peoples.
+Groups work together to identify common concerns and implement joint projects with the goal of creating change towards a more equal and just society.

-The SFP’s method is based on research, theory, evaluation and the development of best practices in the field of conflict resolution.
-The model has been studied by academics from Israel and abroad and hundreds of books and academic articles have been published about it.
-Staff from the SFP have trained and worked with groups in conflict all over the world including Northern Ireland, Cyprus, Kosovo, South Africa, Costa Rica and here in the United States.
+We base our work on research, theory, and evaluation in the field of conflict resolution.
+The model has been studied by academics from Israel and abroad, who have written hundreds of books and academic articles about our work.
+Staff from the SFP have trained and worked with groups in conflict all over the world including Northern Ireland, Cyprus, Kosovo, South Africa, Costa Rica and in the United States.

 Measures of Success and Impact

 “There’s no such thing as a conflict that can’t be ended.
 They’re created and sustained by human beings, they can be ended by human beings."
 Senator George Mitchell